-For over a century we have seen voice communication being made over Public Switched Telephone Network (PSTN), but since the past decade or two Voice over IP (VoIP) has been introduced and quickly adopted throughout the world for making business phone calls.
+For over a century we have seen voice communication being made over Public Switched Telephone Network (PSTN), but in the past decade or two Voice over IP (VoIP) has been introduced and quickly adopted throughout the world for making business phone calls.

 In this article, we will discuss the VoIP security aspects along with the risks and threats a business should be aware of when using this technology.
 VoIP penetration tests are often part of security assessment frameworks adopted by large companies, that is now becoming part of small to medium-sized businesses too (due to toll frauds or other data security threats).

 How does VoIP work?